Last Updated on July 26, 2022

 Generally, we collect your personal information on a voluntary basis.
 However, if you decline to provide certain personal information that is marked mandatory, you may not be able to access certain Services or we may be unable to fully respond to your inquiry.

-The personal information that we collect and process will vary depending upon the circumstances.
-We collect personal information directly from individuals, automatically related to the use of the Services, and in some cases, from third parties (such as social networks, platform providers, payment processors, data providers, and operators of certain third party services that we use).
-For example, some of the ways we collection information are as follows:
+We may collect personal information directly from individuals, automatically related to the use of the Services, and in some cases, from third parties (such as social networks, platform providers, payment processors, data providers, and operators of certain third- party services that we use).

 - when you create an account, provide contact information, and send other personal information to us;